DYI Franchising A Business: Think Again

-Honestly, we believe that the only thing more dangerous than what you are contemplating– using ready-made, one-size-fits-all franchise contracts — would be to get a competitor’s offering circular and just put your name, address, and business information in place of theirs.
+The only thing more dangerous than what you are contemplating– using ready-made, one-size-fits-all franchise contracts — would be to get a competitor’s offering circular and just put your name, address, and business information in place of theirs.
 That strategy is simply not a feasible or sensible way to move forward with your franchise business plans.
-In fact, the odds are on high that you are setting yourself up for failure.
+In fact, the odds are great that you are setting yourself up for failure.